sisap-challenges/sisap-challenges.github.io/2026/index.md

 ### Docker Container and Evaluation

-Participants are expected to create a Docker container which we will run to evaluate their solutions.
-The container will be executed with the following limits, matching the specifications mentioned in the tasks:
+We are currently working on a reproducible evaluation framework for the SISAP challenge.
+You can expect that we will evaluate solutions with a container setup in which participants are expected to create a Docker container which we will run to evaluate their solutions.
+To enforce the system requirements of the challenge, the container can be executed with the following limits:

 ```bash
 docker run \